jlfaucher/executor5-bulk/main/trunk/extensions/unicode/rxunicode.md

 ```

-Returns the next codepoint (a whole number) at byte index `indexB` of `string`, or -1 in case of error.
+Returns the next codepoint (a whole number) at byte index `indexB` of `string`, or `-1` in case of decoding error.

 `refSizeB` receives the size in bytes of the decoded codepoint.
-If `indexB` is outside the `string` index range, the received size is 0.
+`refSizeB` is `0` when the end of the string has been reached.
+If `indexB > length+1`, an error `"Argument indexB is an invalid position value"` is raised.
+If `indexB <= 0`, an error `"Argument indexB is an invalid position value"` is raised.
-In case of error, the received size is negative, indicating the number of bytes to skip
+In case of decoding error, the received size is negative, indicating the number of bytes to skip
 to follow the `U+FFFD` Substitution of Maximal Subparts.
 `refErrorCode` and `refErrorMsg` receive a detailed description of the error.